 - School citizenship is about doing your part and being active in the classroom community.

 - Active citizenship isn’t about everyone agreeing, the sun shining and unicorns flying across rainbows.

-It’s about doing your part.
-That includes speaking up to defend your community, but also speaking up to challenge what your community is doing something wrong.
+- It’s about doing your part.
+That includes speaking up to defend your community, but also speaking up when you think what your community is doing something wrong.
 (It’s about helping to change the system from within.)

 ⭐ BUILD classroom community as students explore the difference between a citizen and a good citizen (or active citizen)